sazzad1779/All_About_LLM/Transformers_Arch/README.md

 > The decoder predicts one token at a time, iteratively refining its output.

 3. Self-Attention Mechanism
+>Identifies relationships within the input sequence by comparing every token to every other token.

 > The self-attention mechanism is the core innovation of Transformers.
 It computes relationships between all tokens in a sequence, allowing the model to focus on the most relevant parts.

 > This mechanism enables the model to dynamically weigh tokens, capturing long-range dependencies effectively.

 4. Multi-Head Attention

 > Instead of calculating a single attention score, multi-head attention uses multiple attention "heads" to capture various aspects of the input relationships.
 Each head operates independently, enhancing the model's ability to understand complex patterns.

 5. Positional Encoding